 Dec.
 2, 2008

 It's hardly been a quiet week in Mount Horeb.
 OK, it's not my home town, but I live here.
-I've been busy hauling a variety of items to the auction center, and after the
+I've been busy hauling a variety of items to the auction center, and after the last auction of the year, coming up Dec 14, we will have lots more in January and February of '09.

 The day after Thanksgiving, hired help was in short supply, and I had at least a truck and trailer load of household goods to pack and haul.
 Turns out I made the drive with Karen Zethmayr, the lady I will marry this coming summer.
 I think we were brought together by mutual passions for dancing, thoughtful living, and the conservation of our planet.
 She says she always wanted a part time dock loading job for the exercise.
 Little did she know.